-1. Please state the policy, system, standards and structure of independent directors 'remuneration payment, and describe the relevance to the amount of remuneration according to the responsibilities, risks, time invested, etc.: The Company allocated 0.1% of the pre-tax profit before deduction of employees and directors' compensation for 2022 as directors' compensation, and the amount of provision was NT\$3,654,265.
+- 1. Please state the policy, system, standards and structure of independent directors' remuneration payment, and describe the relevance to the amount of remuneration according to the responsibilities, risks, time invested, etc.: The Company allocated 0.1% of the pre-tax profit before deduction of employees and directors' compensation for 2023 as directors' compensation, and the amount of provision was NT\$487,971.
 The independent directors' remuneration is based on a fixed payment system.
 The main consideration is to maintain their independence and to play a supervisory role.
 The fixed annual remuneration for independent directors is NT\$1.2 million, and allowance of NT\$10,000 is paid each time according to the attendance of meetings.
 In order to enable independent directors to fully exercise their powers, independent directors' liability insurance has been insured to ease the work pressure of directors.
-In addition, the Company has stipulated the "Rules of Independent Directors' Duties", such as independent directors, "operational Situation of the Audit Committee" and "Operational Situation of the Remuneration Committee."

-2. Collection of compensations by directors for provision of services to any of the companies in the financial statement in the recent year, other than those disclosed in the table above (such as consulting for non-employees): nil
+In addition, the Company has stipulated the "Rules of Independent Directors' Duties", such as independent directors' monthly review of internal audit reports and financial communication with attesting CPA.
+For details of the meeting attendance of independent directors, please refer to the "Operational Situation of the Board of Directors", "Operational Situation of the Audit Committee" and "Operational Situation of the Remuneration Committee." - 2.
+Collection of compensations by directors for provision of services to any of the companies in the financial statement in the recent year, other than those disclosed in the table above (such as consulting for non-employees): nil

-Please list the relevant information of directors (general directors who are not independent directors) and independent directors separately.
+^{} Please list the relevant information of directors (general directors who are not independent directors) and independent directors separately.